AdakuEst/DSA_DA-PALMORA-GROUP-ANALYSIS/README.md

 ## DATA CLEANING AND PREPARATION:
 Document Clean-up Decision
- - Replaced missing gender values with "Undisclosed"
+ - Replaced missing gender values with "Unspecified"
  - Removed records with missing salary or NULL departments
  - Converted salary and rating columns to numerical types